-The Division of Energy, Housing and Community resources coordinates with the Wisconsin Housing and Economic Development Authority (WHEDA), the administrator of the Low-income Housing Tax Credits, in regards to affordable housing resources.
+The Division of Energy, Housing and Community Resources coordinates with the Wisconsin Housing and Economic Development Authority (WHEDA), the administrator of the Low-income Housing Tax Credits, in regard to affordable housing resources.
 Members of WHEDA's staff provide advice to DEHCR's Rental Housing Development (RHD) program.
-In addition, the Wisconsin Housing and Economic Development

-Authority, Wisconsin's designated administrator of HTF funds, will make awards to eligible recipients to construct and rehabilitate housing for extremely low-income families.
+In addition, DEHCR will make HTF awards to eligible recipients to construct and rehabilitate housing for extremely low-income families.